Hypothyroidism Diet: Foods to Eat—and Some to Avoid

 Pictured recipe: Air-Fryer Kale Chips

-Dark, leafy green veggies like spinach, collard greens and kale score big in three ways: They're high in iron, magnesium and vitamin A-all nutrients your thyroid needs to thrive.
+Dark, leafy green veggies like spinach, chard, collard greens and kale score big in three ways: they're high in iron, magnesium and vitamin A—all nutrients your thyroid needs to thrive.
 Vitamin A helps your thyroid produce thyroid hormone, while both iron and magnesium help the body absorb it.
-One small study of healthy women ages 17 to 50 found that getting enough vitamin A may help lower the risk of mild hypothyroidism in premenopausal women.
+Research has found that getting enough vitamin A may help lower the risk of hypothyroidism, especially for those who are obese or recently underwent a gastrectomy.

-Another plus: Leafy greens are loaded with fiber, which improves digestion.
+Another plus: leafy greens are loaded with fiber, which can help improve digestion.
 If hypothyroidism gives you problems with constipation, a fresh salad or a serving of greens can get things moving again.

 Read more: Can Eating Protein Help Me Lose Weight?